 The Lorentzens had three children: Haakon, Ingeborg and Ragnhild.

-In recent years, Ragnhild gained notoriety for publicly criticizing King Haakon's children for their controversial choices of mates--including Mette-Marit Tjessem-Hoiby, who was an unwed mother when Crown Prince Haakon proposed to her.
+In her later years, Ragnhild gained notoriety for publicly criticizing King Haakon's children for their own controversial choices of mates--including Mette-Marit Tjessem-Hoiby, who was an unwed mother when Crown Prince Haakon proposed to her.